 It’s hard to believe the Greenhouse has been finished for over a year.
 2020 was all about projects in and around the greenhouse.
 This year it is still a work in progress.

-In addition, I’m joining with some of my favorite Greenhouse owners, who are also sharing their Summer Greenhouse & Garden Tours.
-If you are joining me from the amazing Azure Farm, isn’t Annette’s tour wonderful.
+In addition, I’m joining some of my favorite Greenhouse owners, who are sharing their Summer Greenhouse & Garden Tours.
+If you are joining me from the amazing Azure Farm, isn’t Annette’s tour wonderful?

 If you are new to my blog, welcome!
-I’m a wanna be gardener and I’m working hard to catch up with my talented friends here!
-My husband and I built our greenhouse last spring with a little google help.
-It was the biggest DIY challenge we have ever attempted and I still can’t believe we did it.
+I’m a wanna-be gardener, and I’m working hard to catch up with my talented friends here!
+My husband and I built our greenhouse last spring with some Google help.
+It was the biggest DIY challenge we have ever attempted, and I still can’t believe we did it.

-We live at the end of a long dirt road, over looking 3 ponds and pastures filled with cattle.
-I’m so glad you stopped by and I hope you’ll join me on all our down sizing, thrifting, DIY, decorating & gardening adventures.
+We live at the end of a long dirt road overlooking three ponds and pastures filled with cattle.
+I’m so glad you stopped by, and I hope you’ll join me on all our downsizing, thrifting, DIY, decorating & gardening adventures.

 DIY Greenhouse Garden Ideas